olikr3/Nightowl/README.md

 # Nightowl
-a leightweight, bitboard-based chess engine written in rust.
+a leightweight, bitboard-based chess engine written in rust, with modularity in mind.
 Work in progress.